empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 also stored in `/codescene`, as well as a logfile.
 By using these directories, your data will be persisted beyond the life of the Docker container.

-The standalone command presented above uses the `bind` mount type, for ease of demonstration and debugging.
+Both the standalone command presented above and the `docker-compose` configuration use the `bind` mount type, for ease of demonstration and debugging.
 In a production setting, [Docker volumes](https://docs.docker.com/storage/volumes) would be a better solution.
-The `docker-compose` configuration uses a volume.

 The configuration presented here uses CodeScene's optional environment variables `CODESCENE_ANALYSIS_RESULTS_ROOT` and